Carolina's Rhodes Scholars

 - * Leslie Carolyn Kendrick ’98 (Rhodes ’98); professor of law, University of Virginia; lives in Charlottesville, Va.

-- Jonathan Israel Tepper ’98 (Rhodes ’98); chief editor, Variant Perception; lives in London.
+- Jonathan Israel Tepper ’98 (Rhodes ’98); chief editor, Variant Perception; lives in Madrid, Spain.

-- * Robert Allen Long Jr. ’80 (Rhodes ’80); partner, Covington & Burling, and adjunct law professor; lives in Alexandria, Va.
+- * Robert Allen Long Jr. ’80 (Rhodes ’80); partner, Covington & Burling, and adjunct law professor; lives in Arlington, Va.

-- * Caleb Kimball King ’81 (Rhodes ’82); physician/medical missionary in Rwanda; lives in the Ruhengeri Musanze District of Rwanda.
+- * Caleb Kimball King ’82 (Rhodes ’82); has worked as a physician/medical missionary in Rwanda; lives in Chapel Hill.

 - * Lawrence Thomas Ellis Jr. ’83 (Rhodes ’83); founder and president, Paths to Change Consulting; lives in Oakland, Calif.

-- * Robyn Shernita Hadley ’85 (Rhodes ’85); executive director of the John B. Ervin Scholars Program, Washington University in St. Louis, Mo., and past chair of the GAA Board of Directors (2013-14); lives in St. Louis.
+- * Robyn Shernita Hadley ’85 (Rhodes ’85); associate vice chancellor for student affairs and dean of the Office of Scholar Programs, Washington University in St. Louis, Mo.; past chair of the GAA Board of Directors (2013-14); lives in St. Louis.

 - * Bryan Christopher Hassel ’88 (Rhodes ’88); co-director, Public Impact; lives in Chapel Hill.